 The group walks through the large wooden gates of the shrine, then turn left and proceed to the far left corner of the shrine where the wedding ceremony is conducted behind closed doors.

 Once that part is over the procession resumes and comes back across the vast courtyard and heads to a patch of trees where the wedding photos are taken.

 So you get ample opportunity to have a Lost in Translation moment, although you’ll be sharing it with a number of tourists.

 On my second trip to Japan in 2011, I visited Miyajima Island near Hiroshima and just happened to find myself front row at a wedding ceremony at Itsukushima Shrine.
 This time I got to see the priests perform their blessings and shrine maidens offering the bride and groom cups filled with sake that they were to sip from three times in order to seal their bond.

 A shrine orchestra also played traditional music that is very ‘interesting’ to western ears.
 There’s one particular instrument, the hichiriki, that resembles a kazoo in sound and definitely gets your attention when it’s played!

 Heading to Meiji Jingu on the weekend is definitely your best bet.
 It’s such a popular shrine that you’re bound to see a number of weddings throughout the day.

-Both times I’ve visited have been Sundays but I’ve heard people say they’ve seen them on the Saturdays too.
+Both times I’ve been have been Sundays but I’ve heard people say they’ve seen them on the Saturdays too, even in the morning.

-If you want to see them in other cities, find out where the most popular shrine is.
-Try your luck there on the weekend.
+If you want to see them in other cities, find out what the most popular shrine is and try your luck there on the weekend.
 I saw one from a distance at Heian Jingu shrine in Kyoto.

 Itsukushima Shrine on Miyajima Island, as the ceremony takes place in an open area of the shrine.
 Surprisingly, I saw it on a Tuesday.
 On a more recent trip, I went there on a Friday but didn’t see any weddings.